dreamcatcher-tech/network/Inbox/2024-05-11 1833 TODO list in pure context window.md

 Things like deduplication, updating all relevant items when a single item gets dropped in.
 So long as we manage the scope to always fit a context window, or we shard the windows effectively, then the apps are happening in context all the time.

+Easy to segment todo lists into topic areas.
+Easy to produce a report about progress.

+Shared todo lists between peers can be kept up to date easily by patching in the changes from others